apache/pulsar-site/docs/functions-deploy-cluster-parallelism.md

 id: functions-deploy-cluster-parallelism
 title: Enable parallel processing
 sidebar_label: "Enable parallel processing"
+description: Enable parallel processing for a function in Pulsar.
 ---

 In cluster mode, you can specify the **parallelism** (the number of instances to run) to enable parallel processing for a function.